achristen/Meteobike/readme.md

 ![IMG_alteredfoam](IMG_alteredfoam.jpg)

 There is one location in the foam where you must use the scissors to remove only half of the cube.
-This is the location where the power cable will be guided, this will face down within the bag.
+This is the location where the power cable will be guided and will be faced down in the bag.

 You will now connect the battery and arrange the foam, battery and sensors to be comfortably situated within the bag.